alfierushby/markdown-cv/index.md

 `2019`
 __STEM VEX Robotics Competition__, *Software Engineer*.
--Designed the software to drive a purpose built robot
+- Designed the software to drive a purpose built robot

 `2019`